How to Read a Loan Amortization Schedule (Like a Pro)

 Key columns and what they imply for strategy

 Payment amount is typically constant for a standard fixed-rate loan, which makes budgeting easy.
 Interest portion is variable and declines over time for standard amortization.
 Principal portion rises over time as a mirror image.
 If your schedule looks different, your loan may be structured differently, such as balloon payments, interest-only periods, or variable rates that reset.
 Mortgages sometimes include escrow for taxes and insurance, which can appear as separate lines outside pure amortization of principal and interest.
 For mortgage payment thinking, pair schedule literacy with the Mortgage Calculator.
+When your loan type itself is variable or ARM-style, read fixed vs variable interest rate: which saves money alongside the schedule.

 When evaluating extra payments, look for rows where principal reductions accelerate after a lump sum.
 Some lenders recalculate automatically; others may apply prepayments in ways that affect next due dates.
 The schedule is where you see whether your prepayment strategy matches your intent.
-If you cannot get a schedule from a lender yet, model hypotheticals with the Extra Payment Calculator to approximate behavior before you commit to a prepayment plan.
+If you cannot get a schedule from a lender yet, model hypotheticals with the Payment Calculator to approximate behavior before you commit to a prepayment plan.

 Common misunderstandings borrowers have about schedules